stellar/stellar-protocol/ecosystem/sep-direct-payment.md

 ### Update

 The `/update` endpoint allows for updating certain pieces of information that need to be corrected.
 For example a bank may reject a deposit because a name is mis-spelled, or a middle initial is missing.
 This allows transactions to be updated instead of errored and refunded.

+This endpoint should only be used when the receiver requests more info via the `pending_info_update` status.
+If the sender tries to update at a time when no info is requested the receiver should fail with an error response.

 ```
 PUT DIRECT_PAYMENT_SERVER/update